A Two-Sample Conditional Distribution Test Using Conformal Prediction and Weighted Rank Sum: A conformal test of two-sample conditional distributions

-Given $\mathcal A_1$, $\mathcal A_2$, the testing procedure first splits the sample, applying the density ratio estimation subroutines $\mathcal A_1$, $\mathcal A_2$ on the first part to obtain approximate versions of the density ratios.
-Then the second part is further split into mini batches to construct a group of conformal $p$-values $\hat U_k$ according to \eqref{eq:U_weighted} by plugging-in the estimated density ratios.
-The final test statistic is then obtained from a standard one-sample one-sided mean test applied to the collection of $\hat U_k$'s.
+Given $\mathcal A_1$, $\mathcal A_2$, the testing procedure first splits the sample, applying the density ratio estimation subroutines $\mathcal A_1$, $\mathcal A_2$ on one part to obtain approximate versions of the density ratios.
+Then the other part is used to obtain the final test statistic $\hat T$.

-Theoretical results of the asymptotic behavior of the test statistic $T$ under $H_0$ and $H_1$, along with sufficient conditions guaranteeing the control of type I and type II errors, are presented in \Cref{sec:thm}.
-Empirical performance in simulation and a real data example will be presented in \Cref{sec:sim} and \Cref{sec:real} respectively.
-Here we discuss some practical aspects of the algorithm.

-\paragraph{Simplification when the marginals are equal.} Sometimes it is plausible to assume that the marginal distributions $P_{1,X}$, $P_{2,X}$ are equal.
+\paragraph{Simplification when the marginals are equal.} Sometimes it is plausible to assume that the marginal distributions $f_{1,X}$, $f_{2,X}$ are equal.
 This can happen, for example, when the sampling schemes and environments of $X$ are known to be the same, or they come from the same experimental design.
 In this scenario, the algorithm becomes much simpler, as we know that $f_{1,X}/f_{2,X}\equiv 1$.
-As a result, the algorithm does not need to use the marginal density ratio subroutine $\mathcal A_2$ and can assign all $\hat p_{k,l}$ the theoretical value $1/(m+1)$.
+As a result, the algorithm does not need to use the marginal density ratio subroutine $\mathcal A_1$ and $g \equiv 1$.

-\paragraph{Choice of the number of minibatches and batch size.} The algorithm requires $K$ minibatches to construct independent conformal $p$-values, which costs $K$ sample points from the testing data and $mK$ from the training data, and leaves $n_2-K$ testing sample points and $n_1-mK$ training sample points for estimating the density ratios.
-Our theory suggests that the test will be more powerful in detecting $H_1$ when $m$ is large.
-In practice we found the power to be reasonable for moderate $m$ values such as $m=10$.
-But $m=50$ could also be used if permitted by a large value of $n_1$.
-The conformal $p$-value sample size $K$ needs to be large enough for the normal approximation of the final test statistic $T$ to be accurate, but cannot be too large to be sensitive to the estimation error carried in the density ratios.
-In practice we recommend setting $K$ to be a small fraction of $n_2$ such as $n_2/\log (n_2)$ while not exceeding $n_1/(2m)$.